luisfun/discord-hono-docs/src/content/docs/overview/features.md

 However, if sponsorship is obtained, it is likely to be addressed.

 - Runs on non-Cloudflare environments
-- API Endpoint Requests and Responses
+- All API Endpoints Requests and Responses

-This is a restriction we have added because we do development as a hobby.
+I decided not to support everything because the maintenance cost would be too high for something I’m developing as a hobby.